Use Copy Paste Manager faster

 How to use it

-2. Enable screen-sharing privacy if available.
+2. Enable screen-sharing privacy if you present or record your screen.

-3. Use retention limits for sensitive workflows.
+3. Shorten retention limits for sensitive workflows.

 Tips

-View feature overview →
+View feature details →

 Settings Backup